 In dissolution proceedings, The Trial Court entered a parenting agreement.
 It granted sole care, custody, and control of the parties’ two sons to the children’s mother.

-The Trial Court granted mother’s motion for a directed finding.
-It found that father failed to prove a significant change in circumstances that affected the overall welfare of the children.
+The Trial Court granted the mother’s motion for a directed finding.
+It found that the father failed to prove a significant change in circumstances that affected the overall welfare of the children.

 Then the Trial Court entered modifications.
 Mother appealed.

-Mother raises four arguments on appeal.
-First, she contends that, once the trial court determined that father failed to establish a substantial change in circumstances affecting the children’s overall welfare.
+The mother raises four arguments on appeal.
+First, she contends that once the trial court determined that the father failed to establish a substantial change in circumstances affecting the children’s overall welfare.
 And granted her motion for a directed finding on that point.
 The case should have been terminated.
 She contends that the trial court thereafter lacked the authority to modify the parenting agreement.

 In re Marriage of Burns, 2019 IL App (2d) 180715 (March 10, 2019).